Assets¶

 Overview¶

-The Overview tab captures the asset's identity and location.
+The Overview tab is the asset's home page.

 Technical¶

-The Technical tab organizes network identity and configuration into logical sections.
+The Technical tab organizes cluster, network identity and IP configuration.

-Cluster sections: - If this asset is a cluster: Shows the Members table listing all member assets (Name, Environment, Status, Operating System).
-Click Edit members to add or remove members through a search dialog. - If this asset is not a cluster: Shows Cluster membership -- which clusters this asset belongs to, if any.
+Cluster management: - Cluster toggle: mark this asset as a cluster. - If the asset is a cluster: a Members section lists the member assets (Name, Environment, Status, Operating system).
+Click Edit members to add or remove members through a search dialog. - If the asset is not a cluster: a Cluster membership section shows the clusters this asset belongs to (if any).

 Identity: - Hostname: The asset's network hostname.
 Automatically pre-filled from the asset name on creation; you can override it at any time.
 Required when a domain is selected. - Domain: The Active Directory or DNS domain the asset belongs to.
-Choose from domains configured in Settings > IT Landscape.
+Choose from domains configured in IT Landscape > Settings.
 System options include "Workgroup" (standalone) and "N/A" (not applicable). - FQDN: Fully Qualified Domain Name, automatically computed from hostname and domain DNS suffix.
 Read-only. - Aliases: Additional DNS names or aliases for this asset.
-Type and press Enter to add. - Operating System: OS type and version (e.g., Windows Server 2022, Ubuntu 24.04 LTS).
+Type and press Enter to add. - Operating system: OS type and version (e.g., Windows Server 2022, Ubuntu 24.04 LTS).
 Disabled for clusters -- OS is defined per member.
-When selected, shows standard and extended support end dates.
+When selected, shows standard and extended support end dates underneath.

 Assets support multiple IP addresses, each with its own network configuration: